IT21314742/Toast-Notification/README.md

 - **Dynamic Content:** Deliver dynamic content within notifications, including messages, icons, and action buttons, to provide relevant information to users.

-- **Responsive Design:** Ensure seamless display across devices with a responsive
+- **Responsive Design:** Ensure seamless display across devices with a responsivee layout that adapts to